 It has long been recognised that there is a link between the mental health and wellbeing of young people and the impact it can have upon their education.
 There are many professionals who are working in various capacities with children within school setting, all of whom directly or indirectly can be a source of support to children throughout their time at school.
 The Collaborative Approaches to Mental Health conference was designed with this as its core focus.

 The event, chaired by Rob Williams, NAHT Cymru’s Director of Policy, and Professor Alka Ahuja, Public Engagement Lead, RCPsych Wales / Consultant Child and adolescent Psychiatrist, ABUHB, was attended by over 80 professionals from across Wales.
 It included a day of informative, engaging and interactive workshops for all attendees, presented by representatives of some of Wales’ leading organisations including The Samaritans, Action for Children, Training in Mind, plus other professionals who are leading the way with their pioneering work within schools.

 Young Peoples Debate

 A major highlight of the day was the fantastic Schools debate held by eight Schools from across the Newport area.
 The debate entitled ‘This house believes that good exam results are critical to success’ and attended by 100 young people.
-Certificates were given awarded to participants in categories of speaker and best team.
+Certificates were given awarded to participants in categories of best speaker and best team.

 We were also privileged to have Professor Tamsin Ford of Exeter University in attendance, who delivered the keynote lecture ‘Why we should focus on mental health in schools’.